-- All students accepted into the nursing program are required to provide documentation via Castlebranch.
-(See Appendix D: Health Requirements) - The two-step tuberculin (Mantoux) skin test is required initially on admission.
+- A. To be eligible for admission into the nursing program, the applicant must meet the following minimum requirements: - B. Upon admission to the Nursing Program, a student must provide the following documentation.
+All requirements are due by the first day of Fall semester. - Current CPR certification For Healthcare Provider only - Completed history and physical exam - A history & physical (H&P) exam form, dated no earlier than six months prior to admission, must be completed by a Healthcare Provider. - Note: A copy of the required H&P form is available on Castlebranch website.
+The form will also be given out at Sophomore Orientation meeting. - Nursing Student Essential Functions/Abilities for Admission and Progression - Certain functional abilities are essential for the nursing student to deliver safe, effective nursing care.
+These abilities are essential because they constitute core components of nursing practice, and there is a high probability that negative consequences will result for patient/clients under the care of nurses who fail to demonstrate these abilities.
+(See Appendix C: Nursing Student Essential Functions) - Immunization - All students accepted into the nursing program are required to provide documentation via Castlebranch.
+(See Appendix D: Health Requirements) - Any student with incomplete immunizations will not be permitted to attend clinical. - The two-step tuberculin (Mantoux) skin test is required initially on admission.
 A one-step tuberculin (Mantoux) skin test is required annually thereafter.
 If the test is positive, a negative chest X-ray result is required annually.
 If a student has received BCG immunization, a chest x-ray, T-spot test is required in lieu of the tuberculin test.
-Any student may get a T-spot in lieu of the Mantoux. - o A positive hepatitis titer is required.
+Any student may get a T-spot or QuantiFERON Gold blood test in lieu of the Mantoux.
+If the QuantiFERON Gold test is positive a negative chest x-ray result is required. - A positive hepatitis titer is required.
 If the hepatitis titer is negative, the hepatitis booster vaccine is required.
-Either the two- or three-part series are permitted. - o A positive titer is required one time for MMR, Varicella and Hepatitis B. - o TDap vaccine is required one time and must renewed every ten years. - Note: It is recommended that the above requirements be uploaded to Castlebranch as received.
+Either the two- or three-part series are permitted. - A positive titer is required one time for MMR, Varicella and Hepatitis B. - TDap vaccine is required one time and must renewed every ten years. - Note: It is recommended that the above requirements be uploaded to Castlebranch as received.